Yukixx0729/PropertyHub/README.md

 - Developed Restful API application using C#, ASP .NET Core, EntityFrameworkCore, SQL Server, OpenAPI and Odata
 - Designed and Developed the SPA application using Figma, Typescript, React.js(Vite) and React router
+- Employed xUnit for conducting integration tests between the database instance and service
 - Created responsive websites and visually UI using Bootstrap, HTML5 and CSS3

 ### **App screenshot**